evgenyneu/Dodo/README.md

 <img src='https://raw.githubusercontent.com/exchangegroup/Dodo/master/Graphics/buttons/dodo_a_message_widget_for_ios_written_in_swift.jpg' alt='Dodo, a message widget for iOS' width='414'>

-This is a UI widget for showing notification messages in iOS apps.
+This is a UI widget for showing text messages in iOS apps.
 It is useful for showing short messages to the user, something like: "Message sent", "Note saved", "No Internet connection".

 * Dodo includes styles for success, info, warning and error type messages.
 * The bar can have buttons with custom tap handlers.